Family Sessions

 As a psychotherapist, I understand interpersonal dynamics and communication.
 As a medical social worker, I have extensive knowledge of the resources and programs available to families with older adults.
 As a geriatric specialist, I know the physical and social needs of an aging person.
 And as a former hospice social worker, I have years of experience helping families work through tough issues.

-The goal of family conflict resolution is to work quickly through the difficult situation while maintaining the respect and bonds that make each family special.
+The goal of short-term family sessions is to work quickly through the difficult situation while maintaining the respect and bonds that make each family special.
 Solutions can be achieved with the right mix of understanding, humor, grace, and insight.

 It would be my honor to support your family as you achieve those goals.

-Not really.
 Family therapy is typically a longer-term process, often with the aim of resolving underlying issues.
-Family conflict resolution is much more solution-focused.
+Short-term family sessions are much more solution-focused.
 The emphasis is on solving the problem rather than delving into why the problem exists.

 2. How much does it cost?

-My rates for family conflict resolution are $250 per hour.
+My rates for family sessions are $250 per hour.

 3. What happens during the family meeting?